pukoframework/pukoframework.github.io/docs/basics/authentication.md

     - StudentAuth.php
 ```

-If you open the *file*, you can see bellow empty method:
+If you open the _file_, you will see the following empty methods:

 ```php
 public function Login($username, $password)